alexlafetra/stepchild/manual/manual.md

 ### 1.4 Deleting & Muting Notes
 You can delete notes by hovering over them and pressing, you guessed it, ![Delete](images/buttons/delete.svg).
 To mute a note, you can hold ![Shift](images/buttons/shift.svg) while pressing ![Delete](images/buttons/delete.svg).
 Muted notes won't be sent as MIDI data, but can still be edited and used as the target of [**FX applications**](#10-fx) and can be unmuted by pressing ![Shift](images/buttons/shift.svg) + ![Delete](images/buttons/delete.svg).

 ###### Both muting and deleting will apply to *all* selected notes, so make sure to deselect notes you don't want to delete!
-When you attempt to delete multiple notes at once, you'll be asked to confirm as a way to safeguard against mass-deletions (it's happened... a lot).
+When you attempt to delete multiple notes at once, you'll be asked to confirm as a way to safeguard against mass-deletions.

 ### 1.5 Selecting Notes
 Most operations that affect a single note will also apply to other notes that are **selected**.
 Notes can be selected and deselected by placing the cursor on them and pressing ![Select](images/buttons/select.svg), or by holding down ![Select](images/buttons/select.svg) while moving the **Joystick** to create a selection box.
 By default, selecting is *additive*, meaning each note you select gets added to the current selection.
 To reset your selection, you can press ![Select](images/buttons/select.svg) + ![Shift](images/buttons/shift.svg) over a note or a blank space.